Skip to main content

 You can also call the API directly without using the SDK:

-curl -X POST https://api.centure.ai/v1/scan/text \
+curl -X POST https://api.centure.ai/v1/prompt-injection/text \

 -H "Authorization: Bearer YOUR_API_KEY" \